-Anyone whose circumstances force him to withdraw from the Seminary or College must have a withdrawal form properly executed by the Academic Offices.
+Anyone whose circumstances force him to withdraw from the Seminary or College must have a withdrawal form properly executed.
+Contact the Seminary-Graduate Studies Office to initiate this process.
 Course grades for withdrawals, whether honorable (voluntary) or dishonorable, will follow the same policy as dropping a course.